yanshu/pisa/pisa/stages/pid/README.md

 own and each others events.
 The combined neutral current interaction for all neutrino flavours is also summed in the same way, so that any `nc` node contains the data of all neutrino flavours.

 Once the file has been read in, for each particle signature, a histogram in the input binning dimensions and pid score is created and then normalised to one with respect to the particle signature to give the PID probabilities in each bin.
-The input maps are then transformed according to these probabilities to provide an output containing a map for track-like events ('trck') and shower-like events ('cscd'), which is then returned.
+The input maps are then transformed according to these probabilities to provide an output containing a map for track-like events `trck` and shower-like events `cscd`, which is then returned.

 Arguments:
-  * `params` : `ParamSet` or sequence with which to instantiate a ParamSet Parameters which set everything besides the binning.
+  * `params` : `ParamSet` or sequence with which to instantiate a ParamSet.

+    Parameters which set everything besides the binning.

     Parameters required by this service are:
       - `pid_events` : `Events` or filepath

         Events object or file path to HDF5 file containing events

       - `pid_ver` : `string`

         Version of PID to use (as defined for this detector/geometry/processing)

       - `pid_remove_true_downgoing` : `bool`

         Remove MC-true-downgoing events

       - `pid_spec` : `PIDSpec`

-        PIDSpec object which specifies the PID specifications Either `pid_spec` or `pid_spec_source` can be used to define the PID specifications
+        PIDSpec object which specifies the PID specifications.
+        Either `pid_spec` or `pid_spec_source` can be used to define the PID specifications

       - `pid_spec_source` : filepath

         Resource for loading PID specifications

       - `compute_error` : `bool`

         Compute histogram errors

   * `input_binning` : `MultiDimBinning`

     Arbitrary number of dimensions accepted.
 Contents of the input `pid_events` parameter defines the possible binning dimensions.
 Name(s) of given binning(s) must match to a reco variable in `pid_events`.